ElektraInitiative/libelektra/src/bindings/xfconf/README.md

 ## Files

 - The header files of this implementation are provided by Xfconf and are not included here.
-- The resulting library is called `libxfconfbinding.so`
+- The resulting library is called `libxfconf-elektra.so`

 ## Classes